Givaa/Givaa/README.md

 - 🌱 I’m currently learning everything
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I'm a pizza-lover
+- ⚡ Fun fact: I'm a pizza-fanboy

 ### Connect with me: